310mc/https-310mc.github.io-tl/source/_posts/wedding_march/minitalk/chiaki_1.md

             {% bubble Chiaki v2 %}
             …Oh, this came as an extra with a magazine?
 Wow, so even this sort of thing is added as an extra lately, huh?

             Ohh!
-This pattern is of that mascot character Takamine's been into lately!
+This pattern design is of that mascot character Takamine's been into lately!
 He might be happy if I gave it to him!
 			{% endbubble %}
         </div>
     </div>